-On September 15, after a few skirmishes, Ferdinand moved to Nollendorf (present-day Nakléřov) where he encamped.
+On September 15, after a few skirmishes with the Austrians, Ferdinand moved to Nollendorf (present-day Nakléřov) where he encamped.
 Meanwhile, Field-Marshal Count Gessler left Dresden with 41 Prussian cuirassier sqns and encamped between Zuschendorf and Krebs.
-The same day, Peroni's Austrian detachment retired to Aussig (present-day Ústí nad Labem) to join Wied's Corps which had been reinforced by cavalry led by Major-General Prince von Löwenstein.
+The same day, Peroni's Austrian detachment retired to Aussig (present-day Ústí nad Labem) to join Wied's Corps, which had been reinforced by cavalry led by Major-General Prince von Löwenstein.

 On September 16, Ferdinand remained at Nollendorf.
 Meanwhile, Gessler marched towards Bohemia with his cavalry corps, provisions and a bakery.
 Near Dresden, a patrol of Zieten Hussars drove back a piquet of Saxon foot near Königstein, capturing 4 men.
 On the Bohemian border, Browne's cavalry set off from Kolin and followed the road taken by his infantry two days earlier.